hraberg/enumerable/README.markdown

     Fn2<Double, Double, Double> nTimesMorPI = fn(n, m = Math.PI, n * m);
     assert 2.0 * Math.PI == nTimesMorPI.call(2.0);

-The default value expression is captured as the expression assigned to the static field marked with *@LambdaParameter@, and can be more complex than just accessing a constant value like in this example.
+The default value expression is captured as the expression assigned to the static field marked with *@LambdaParameter@*, and can be more complex than just accessing a constant value like in this example.

 ### Concurrency JSR-166 (for Java 6)

 The class [LamdaOps](http://github.com/hraberg/enumerable/blob/master/src/main/java/lambda/extra166y/LambdaOps.java) allows you to create lambdas implementing interfaces from [extra166y.Ops](http://gee.cs.oswego.edu/dl/jsr166/dist/extra166ydocs/extra166y/Ops.html) to be used with [extra166y.ParallelArray](http://gee.cs.oswego.edu/dl/jsr166/dist/extra166ydocs/extra166y/ParallelArray.html).
 You need to have `jsr166y.jar` and `extra166y.jar` on your class path.
 They can be downloaded from the [Concurrency JSR-166 Interest Site](http://gee.cs.oswego.edu/dl/concurrency-interest/index.html).
 They can also be found in this repository in [`lib`](http://github.com/hraberg/enumerable/tree/master/lib/).

 The *LambdaOps* class is an example of a collection of static factory methods marked with *@NewLambda* as mentioned above.
-You can create your own factory classes in a similar way, Enumerable.java has no special support for the interfaces in *Ops*, it just provides this generated factory class as a convenience.
+You can create your own factory classes in a similar way, Enumerable.java has no special support for the interfaces in *Ops*.

 ## Implementation